-Fieldbit enables manufacturers of medical equipment to achieve the highest uptime levels, ensuring compliance with SLAs and boosting revenues from consumables and reagents.
+Fieldbit augmented reality services enables manufacturers of medical equipment to achieve the highest uptime levels, ensuring compliance with SLAs and boosting revenues from consumables and reagents.

 The medical equipment industry is highly sensitive to uptime.
 In fact, business models are built upon maintaining a high level of service.
 Beyond the initial equipment purchase, recurring revenues (which comprise a large portion of total revenues) come from ongoing sales of consumables and reagents.
 The more the machine is used, the greater the manufacturer's revenues from these sales.
 In addition, government-affiliated hospitals and clinics enforce strict uptime SLAs for all purchased equipment.
 Not only are manufacturers fined for not meeting these SLAs, such violations will disqualify them from participating in the next tender.